cbachhuber/opencv-wiki/TensorFlow-Object-Detection-API.md

 This wiki describes how to work with object detection models trained using [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+OpenCV 3.4.1 or higher is required.

 ## Run network in TensorFlow
 Deep learning networks in TensorFlow are represented as graphs where an every node is a transformation of it's inputs.
 They could be common layers like `Convolution` or `MaxPooling` and implemented in C++.
 Custom layers could be built from existing TensorFlow operations in python.